edgeimpulse/workshop-devsummit2021-portenta/README.md

 macOS and Linux users can use either the Arduino CLI and IDE to compile the firmware.
 Windows users will need the Arduino IDE.

+#### Edge Impulse CLI

+[Follow the instructions](https://docs.edgeimpulse.com/docs/cli-installation) to install the Edge Impulse CLI according to your Operating System.

 #### Arduino CLI (macOS/Linux only)

 Use following link for download and installation procedure: